jgutman/mvesc/ETL/README.md

 (`build_cohort_tree_counts.py`)
 This adds to the table built in `build_student_tracking.py` (`clean.wrk_tracking_students`) in order to get coarse (`outcome_category`) and fine-grained outcome categories (`outcome_bucket`) for the students who are old enough to have outcomes.

-## 5. Future Work To Do

-- make the utility functions into a package

 ## Summarized Order of Operations